jenkinsci/subversion-plugin/docs/kerberos-auth.md

     Java configuration file and sun.security.krb5.debug.
 Disable both after the issue is solved - the log files will grow rapidly.
 -   For a job running on the master check the Jenkins log file.
--   For jobs running on a slave check the log of the slave and of the job.
+-   For jobs running on an agent check the log of the agent and of the job.

 # Some hints

--   This setup works only when all jobs on the master or on a slave are using the same domain account for Subversion access.
-When different accounts are required it should be applicable to configure a slave for each domain account, even on the same computer.
+-   This setup works only when all jobs on the master or on an agent are using the same domain account for Subversion access.
+When different accounts are required it should be applicable to configure an agent for each domain account, even on the same computer.
 On a master this is not possible.
 -   This setup has not been tested on a Jenkins master running on